statue-augustus-vatican-tyler-bell.jpg

 Below are messages, small group leader notes, and exegetical notes on Paul’s Letter to the Romans.

-Slides of a presentation given December 11, 2021 to the Reconstruction 2021 class.
-This presentation is a deep dive into Romans 9 - 11 based on literary and biblical-intertextual exegesis, and patristic interpretation.
+• See also slides to this presentation.
+This is a deep dive into Romans 9 - 11 based on literary and biblical-intertextual exegesis, and patristic interpretation.
 Everyone but Augustine of Hippo believed that God granted and maintained human free will, because we are partners with God in shaping our own human nature.
 Romans 9 - 11 refers to God accomplishing His purposes in history, delivering Israel from Egypt and delivering Jesus from sin and mortality.
 Romans 9 - 11 does not refer to God accomplishing a “double predestination” into the realm of the eternal.
 Some consideration is given to Ephesians 1:1 - 14 and John 6.

-A presentation given May 7, 2022 to the 2022 Reconstruction class, accompanying the video.
+• See also the slides to this presentation.
 Greek and Roman views of the inferiority of women began with Plato and Aristotle (4th century BC).
 But Pulcheria was a Christian woman who became Roman augusta in 414 AD and presided over the Third and Fourth Ecumenical Councils.
 Empress Theodora was very influential in the 500s.
 And Irene became Emperor of the Romans by 800 AD.
 How did this happen?
 This presentation explores vocation as the main category by which Christians empowered women in roles distinct from family, examining the Catacombs of Priscilla, Irenaeus of Lyons, The Acts of Paul and Thecla, the Martyrdom of Perpetua and Felicitas, Montanism and the orthodox reaction to it, Melania the Elder, Paula of Rome, Nino of Georgia, Brigit of Ireland.
 The presentation discusses Phoebe and Priscilla from Romans 16, and also discusses the disagreements between Irenaeus, Tertullian, and Origen about how to interpret women in 1 Corinthians 11.
 This presentation and the video are the second of the 2022 Reconstruction class topics on the early church.
 See also our YouTube channel Reconstruction playlist for all the videos.

 Bible Studies and Messages from The Anástasis Center: Paul: